Retirement Planning for Working Moms

 Start Saving Early

 The amount of time you give yourself to prepare for retirement has a significant impact on how ready you are when it is time to retire.
 Let’s look at a simplified example.
 Suppose you are saving $15,000 per year toward retirement.
-The amount you would have saved by the time you reach a typical retirement age of 65 if you had started at the following ages is:
+The amount you would have saved by the time you reach the typical retirement age of 65 if you had started at the following ages is:

 |Total Savings at Age 65||Age you Started Saving|